 The Title IX Coordinator will share the initial investigative report with the complainant and respondent to provide each the opportunity for review before the report is finalized.
-Due to the privacy of all those involved, shared documents will not be printable, downloadable, or sharable by the parties.
-Exceptions may be made in compliance with Section 504.
+Due to the privacy of all those involved, shared documents will not be printable, downloadable or shareable by the parties.
+Exceptions may be made in compliance with Section 504 of the Rehabilitation Act of 1973.